semgrep/bento/README.md

 ## Bento Checks
 Bento finds common security, correctness, and performance mistakes in projects containing Flask, Requests, and Boto 3.
 We’re inspired by tools that help ensure correct and safe framework use, like [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react).
-Learn more about Bento’s speciality checks at [checks.bento.dev](https://checks.bento.dev/).
+Learn more about Bento’s specialty checks at [checks.bento.dev](https://checks.bento.dev/).

 ## Help and Community
 Need help or want to share feedback?
 We’d love to hear from you!